Diego Máximo

-Diego Benedito Galvão Máximo, sometimes known as just Diego (born 22 April 1986) is a Brazilian footballer who currently plays as a defender for ni-Vanuatu side Erakor Golden Star in the Port Vila Football League.
+Diego Benedito Galvão Máximo, sometimes known as just Diego (born 22 April 1986) is a Brazilian former professional footballer who played as a defender.

 Club career

 Diego Máximo had a spell with Pogoń Szczecin in the Polish Ekstraklasa during 2007.

 He moved to Payam for 2008–09 season where he had good performances but, because of the relegation of the team, he moved to Esteghlal Ahvaz in the Summer of 2009 where his team was relegated again.